Tasker Android App Review

 Most of the available actions do not require root level access.
 Users can also manually trigger actions using launcher shortcuts, quick setting tiles, or long-pressing volume buttons.

-Scenes, App Creation, Public Sharing, and More
+Scenes, App Creation, and Public Sharing

 Tasker also lets user create their own apps using the Tasker App Factory, which they can share or sell.
-A new Tasker Net file sharing system hosted on Tasker’s servers allows users to export their tasks, profiles, and projects as a link from within the app.
+A Tasker Net file sharing system hosted on Tasker’s servers allows users to export their tasks, profiles, and projects as a link from within the app.
 By adding a few tags and marking them as public, users can share their automated tasks to other users.

 They can also create a custom screen recorder with an always-present start and stop button on the navigation bar.
 Further, Join is a remote Tasker app that allows users to trigger tasks from another Android device or PC.